Encouraging excellence in Early years

 For children,this is often linked to adult initiated expectations, school / setting expectation ( behaviour, social rules etc), gender norms ( think quiet, well behaved girls), societal conformity etc, which means inherently there is room for masses of bias, stereotyping and the potential for harm to the individual, how they see themselves and their outcomes / well being ( esp children when developing).

-A really useful infographic below from the social workers toolbox ( link on pic) detailing how shame for unexpected,unwanted or unusual behaviour can lead to children ( especially), feeling like THEY are the problem & believe this.
+A really useful infographic below from the social workers toolbox ( credit link on pic) detailing how shame for unexpected,unwanted or unusual behaviour can lead to children ( especially), feeling like THEY are the problem & believe this.

 Coupled with no tools or guidance if they aren't fully 'seen' uniquely by empowered adults, possibly even given punishment... adds to toxic levels of shame, leading to low self worth, poor confidence, low resilience, stress behaviours (FFFF), poor MH, low output and reduced social contact, as well as a sense of confornimg to 'type' feeling nothing will change/ they are ' faulty'etc.